lsousadev/tech-blog/_posts/2022-07-17-azure-app-services-architecture.md

 - There are different types of workers inside of a stamp:
   - **Web workers**: the vast majority of workers in a stamp.
 It's the server that runs the app.
 They can be shared between clients or dedicated to a single client, depending on the App Service Plan.
   - **Front end**: a layer 7 (HTTP) load balancer that distributes requests too all web workers allocated for an app.
 It uses round-robin by default.
-  - **File servers**: worker that mounts to Blob Storage containing data needed to run app (code, images, etc) and exposes it as a network drive, which in turn is mapped by the web worker as a local drive.
+  - **File servers**: worker that mounts page blob containing data needed to run app (code, images, etc) and exposes it as a network drive, which in turn is mapped by the web worker as a local drive.
 Any file-relateed r/w operation performed by the app passes through a file server.
   - **API controller**: performs management operations inside stamp.
 It is to the Control Plane what the Front end is to the Runtime Plane.
 Receives API calls and orchestrates the steps to fulfill the requests.
 Examples:
     - When Geo-Master passes an API call to create a new application, the API controller orchestrates the required steps to create the application at the scale unit.
     - When you use the Azure portal to reset your application, it’s the API controller that notifies all Web Workers currently allocated to your application to restart your app.